Is it Time To Replace Your Water Softener?

 Although a good water softener can last for 10 – 15 years, without proper maintenance and service, it will not last forever.
 They are actually not meant to last forever, but proper care measures can ensure the lifespan of your water softener is extended to its full capacity.
 It’s important to learn the answers to common questions such as how long do water softeners last and how should I maintain my water softener?
 Read on to learn more!

 Factors that affect the lifespan of a water softener

 Water softeners are built to withstand everyday water usage.
 There are a few things, however, that can make them break down and reach the end of their useable life more quickly.
 These include the following:

 - Frequency of use – This is determined largely by the hardness of the water that is being treated.
-The more mineral deposits in the water, the harder and more frequently the water softener will have to work at filtration to provide the quality of water you’re looking for.
+The more mineral deposits in the water, the harder and more frequently the water softener system will have to work at filtration to provide the water quality you’re looking for.

 - Quantity of water being treated – Similar to frequency, the volume of water being softened also affects softener lifespan.
 A family of six with four children, for example, will result in more daily water usage than a retired couple.
 Accordingly, the water softening process will be required to run more frequently due to the higher volume of water being processed.

 So when should a water softener system be replaced?
 Occasionally, water softeners will simply stop working and it will be obvious.
 More frequently, however, there are subtle signs that your softener is beginning to fail.
 Be aware of these water softener problems:

 - Difficulty Lathering – Either soap won’t lather at all, or it will take a significantly greater amount to get the lather you want.
 Softened water will make it easier to lather soap.